tristanpoland/ShipHelm/README.md

 - Search containers by name or ID
 - Change the open ports of a container
 - Run new containers
-- Work with Docker, Kubernetes
+- Work with Docker, Docker-Swarm, and Kubernetes
 - Use Kubernetes clusters and Docker Swarm

 ## Installation